DevExpress/testcafe/docs/articles/blog/2021-3-22-testcafe-v1-13-0-released.md

     })
 ```

-You can also use `test.timeouts` to set the [pageRequestTimeout](../documentation/reference/configuration-file.md#pagerequesttimeout) and [ajaxRequestTimeout](../documentation/reference/configuration-file.md#ajaxrequesttimeout) as well.
+You can also use `test.timeouts` to set the [pageRequestTimeout](../documentation/reference/configuration-file.md#pagerequesttimeout) and [ajaxRequestTimeout](../documentation/reference/configuration-file.md#ajaxrequesttimeout).

 ```js
 fixture`Setting Timeouts`